-The laser also contains an auto-centering eye tracking system which will automatically compensate for any of your eye movements during the CustomVue treatment.
+The laser also contains an auto-centering eye tracking system which will automatically align the treatment to your eye and compensate for many of your eye movements during the CustomVue treatment.

-How the CustomVueTM LASIK Procedure Works
+How the CustomVue LASIK Procedure Works

-LASIK is a laser surgery technique used to correct refractive errors of the eye including nearsightedness and astigmatism.
+LASIK is a laser surgery technique used to correct refractive errors of the eye including nearsightedness, farsightedness, and astigmatism.
 Before activating the laser, the doctor creates a flap on your cornea using a microkeratome.
-A microkeratome is a tool with a blade that cuts a circular flap of tissue from the surface of the cornea.
+A microkeratome is an instrument that creates a circular flap of tissue from the surface of the cornea using a blade or a laser.
 The doctor lifts the flap and folds it out of the way of the laser.
-After the laser finishes, the doctor repositions the flap.
-VISX does not manufacture the microkeratome that your surgeon uses.
+After the laser treatment finishes, the doctor repositions the flap.
+AMO does not manufacture the microkeratome that your surgeon uses.

-Figure 5: View (from above) of microkeratome on the eye.
+View (from above) of microkeratome on the eye.

-Figure 6: Diagram of an eye after treatment showing where tissue is removed.
+Diagram of an eye after treatment showing where tissue is removed.

-To correct myopia, the cornea needs to be flatter, so the laser removes more tissue from the center than the edge.
-When there is astigmatism, the eye is flattened more along one axis (e.g., vertical) than in the other (e.g., horizontal).
+To correct mixed astigmatism, the cornea is flattened along one axis (e.g., vertical) and steepened along the other (e.g., horizontal).
 The doctor creates a unique treatment plan from the WaveScan® System to guide the laser.
 The laser removes tissue from the eye according to the treatment plan.

-The VISX WaveScan WaveFront® System
+The AMO WaveScan WaveFront System

-Before your CustomVueTM LASIK treatment is programmed into the laser, you must have one or more WavePrint[®] measurements taken by the WaveScan[®] System.
+Before your CustomVue LASIK treatment is programmed into the laser, you must have one or more WavePrint® measurements taken by the WaveScan® System.
 The WaveScan System is a tabletop diagnostic system that measures your eyes with specialized cameras.
-You will sit in front of the WaveScan System and look at a light through an opening in the system while it scans your eye.
+You will sit in front of the WaveScan System and look toward a light through an opening in the system while it scans your eye.
 Your doctor may take more than one measurement and then choose the most appropriate measurement to use as the basis for the CustomVue LASIK treatment.
 The doctor will also take other routine measurements of your vision to help design your treatment.